Looking for some fun craft ideas for kids? We love these fun ideas for homemade bookmarks that kids can make and use, or even give as gifts!

 Anyone for a bit of sewing?
 If your child can make a few basic stitches, then this bookmark craft from Wake and Whimsy is a lovely one to try.
 You will simply need some felt, scissors, needle and embroidery thread and let their imaginations fly.

-You Might Also Enjoy 10 Super Easy Sewing Projects For Kids To Do
+You May Also Enjoy 10 Super Easy Sewing Projects For Kids To Do

 #10.
 Harry Potter Bookmark